torik42/YaLafi/list-of-macros.md

 Please note the comments at the beginning of file [yalafi/packages/glossaries\_extra.py](yalafi/packages/glossaries_extra.py).
-You have to load the `.glsdefs` file into each LaTeX source, and to say something like `\usepackage[docdef=true]{glossaries-extra}` or `\usepackage[docdef=atom]{glossaries-extra}` in the preamble.
+You have to load the `.glsdefs` file into each LaTeX source and to say something like `\usepackage[docdef=true]{glossaries-extra}` or `\usepackage[docdef=atom]{glossaries-extra}` in the preamble.
-With `docdef=true`, all glossary entries have to be defined inside of `\begin{document} ... \end{document}`.
+With `docdef=true`, all glossary entries have to be defined inside `\begin{document} ... \end{document}`.

 **Loaded packages**